This information was updated on 30th September 2021.

 We ask that you refrain from entering or attending the clinic if you have:

-- Been in a designated COVID hotspot within the last 14 days (ie Victoria, New South Wales or ACT).
-Anyone returning from these COVID hotspots must undergo quarantine in a hotel at their own expense for a minimum of 14 days.
+- Been in a designated COVID hotspot within the last 14 days.
+Anyone returning from these COVID hotspots may be required to undergo quarantine in a hotel at their own expense for a minimum of 14 days.
+Please see a current list of hotspots here:

 - Recently travelled (including transit) through a country considered to pose a risk of coronavirus transmission.
 There is a 14-day government-issued compulsory, self-isolation policy that has been enforced as of midnight 16th March 2020.